m0ru/bak/04_solution.md

 </svg>
 ```

-Using the new webpack build [see @sec:webpack], the SVGs are only included in the sprite-map when they are "imported" in any JavaScript-modules, in particular AngularJS-components.
+Using the new Webpack build [see @sec:webpack], the SVGs are only included in the sprite-map when they are "imported" in any JavaScript-modules, in particular AngularJS-components.
 Also, in the SVGs the css-variables (most oftenly `--local-primary`) are used for colors, allowing to send the icon once and use it in multiple colors.
 Both of these enhancements further reduce the transmission-overhead.

 ### Gulp {#sec:gulp}

-Gulp [see ref @gulpjs; respectively @gulp] is a build-tool that allowed us to define tasks for transpiling our JavaScript (using jspm at the time) from ES6 ([@sec:es6]) to older versions, our SCSS ([@sec:scss]) to minified CSS, SVGs into a Sprite-Map ([@sec:svg-spritemap]) and copy around any static resources.
+Gulp [see ref @gulpjs; respectively @gulp] is a build-tool that allowed us to define tasks for transpiling our JavaScript (using JSPM at the time) from ES6 ([@sec:es6]) to older versions, our SCSS ([@sec:scss]) to minified CSS, SVGs into a Sprite-Map ([@sec:svg-spritemap]) and copy around any static resources.
 It allows defining watch-tasks where file-changes to any of these trigger a corresponding rebuild, which makes development a lot smoother.
-However, it's been dropped out of the project by our recent switch from jspm and gulp to webpack ([@sec:webpack]).
+However, it's been dropped out of the project by our recent switch from JSPM and Gulp to Webpack ([@sec:webpack]).

 ### Webpack {#sec:webpack}